 The Interview — The extensive interview will also give the therapist the chance to ask many questions about your lifestyle, activities you participate in, type of work you do, injuries, health history, current medications and/or physician treatment integration.
 The reason your therapist needs to understand the very large picture that is your life is to help narrow down what brought you to your current health state, and to derive hints of where causes of your trouble may stem from.
 Every life has a story to tell.
 The more information we have, the more complete a picture becomes.

 Assessments — Most patients will then undergo an assessment process.
 The therapist will have the patient go through a variety of postures and movements to assess function, range of motion limitations, muscle and fascia tonicity, test specific pain patterns, etc. Nerve communication between the motor control center of your brain and muscle patterns may also be checked.
 This is looking for dysfunctional neural compensation patterns which may have led to muscle pain, restriction, or other dysfunction.

 If sufficient time allows, a first treatment may be made to address your chief complaint during this first visit.
 However, the purpose of the initial visit is to make a full body assessment only to determine a treatment plan.
 We do not treat without a plan, and we do not chase pain.
 Pain is most often only a symptom and we’re looking for cause.

-We see patients of any cognitive age.
+We see patients of any cognitive age, generally 10 and up.
 If the patient is a minor, a parent or guardian must attend the initial assessment with the minor.
-The parent or guardian must also be present in the treatment room during assessments and initial treatment.
+The parent or guardian must also be present in the treatment room during assessments and initial treatment and in any session when the anterior chest in girls or pelvis in either gender is being treated.
 After the first massage treatment, parent may choose to remain in the waiting area.
 All appointments must be made by a parent/guardian.
 Minor must also agree to treatment.